Learning-Augmented Robust Algorithmic Recourse: Preliminaries

-The objective defined in Equation~\eqref{eq:recourse} assumes that the parameters of the model remain the same over time, but this does not capture the fact that, in practice, predictive models may be periodically retrained and updated~\citep{UpadhyayJL21}.
+Equation~\eqref{eq:recourse} assumes that the parameters of the model remain the same over time, but in practice, predictive models may be periodically retrained and updated~\citep{UpadhyayJL21}.
 These updates can cause a recourse that is valid in the original model (i.e., one that would lead to the desirable outcome in that model) to become invalid in the updated model~\citep{DuttaLMTM22, BlackWF22}.
 It is, therefore, natural to require a recourse solution whose validity is robust to (slight) changes in the model parameters.